Code-Institute-Submissions/African-Explorers/README.md

 ### **Features that could be implemented in the future**

-Some of these features would require addtional technologies not part of this module.
+Some of these features would require additional technologies not part of this module.

 * Scrolling background images on landing page so the user does not only have one background image via a carousel
 * An lightbox image gallery instead of opening in a new tab